 Breathlessness after chest radiotherapy

-This page tells you about shortness of breath during and after chest radiotherapy.
+Find out about shortness of breath during and after chest radiotherapy and how to cope.
 There is information about

 You need to tell your radiotherapy doctors if you have a heart condition that makes you breathless or if you have a heart pacemaker.
 Radiotherapy can make heart conditions worse over many years for some people.